-Now that you know why kids should read comics, you need a list of the best comic books and graphic novels for your children.
+Now that you know why kids should read comics, you need a list of comic books and graphic novels for kids that they’ll love.
 All of the titles listed I’ve read and fully recommend.
 If you want to add to this list, please do so in the comments.
 (Also, I’m including hybrids, books with both comic and narrative.)

 Early Readers 4-6 year olds